crystallabs/solidus-graphql-schema/README.md

 1. Check for any differences with `git diff`/`git status`
 1. If new files were created, remember to add them to solidus_graphql_api's file `solidus_graphql_api/lib/solidus_graphql_api/graphql/all.rb`

-Please note that the generator will output all generated files to subdirectory `./solidus_graphql_api/`, using the same directory structure as used by `solidus_graphql_api`.
+Please note that the generator will output all generated files to subdirectory `./solidus_graphql_api/`, using the same directory structure as used by solidus_graphql_api.

 You can compare your existing solidus_graphql_api files with the generated contents in generally one of two ways:

 1. You can compare the two directories with a command like `cd solidus_graphql_api/lib/solidus_graphql_api/graphql/; diff -ruNP /path/to/.../graphql/ ./graphql/`.
 This approach is good for a quick check, but you will still need to copy the changes you intend to keep over to solidus_graphql_api.
-1. You can clone `solidus_graphql_api` into the directory of the same name.
-This approach would effectively generate the files directly in the `solidus_graphql_api` source tree and you would be able to check any changes directly, by entering that directory and running `git diff`/`git status`.
+1. You can clone solidus_graphql_api into the directory of the same name.
+This approach would effectively generate the files directly in the solidus_graphql_api source tree and you would be able to check any changes directly, by entering that directory and running `git diff`/`git status`.

 Once the schema files are updated, the implementation files, the test files, and the file `all.rb` may need to be adjusted manually to reflect the changes, and then the whole set of changes should be committed to solidus_graphql_api.